yochaigal/cairn/wip/2e/forestcrawl.md

 1. Roll on the [Trail Marker](#trail-marker) table for the **Trunk**, along with every **Branch**. **Twigs** use same trails as their respective **Branches**.
 2. Travelling on a trail is always fairly quick, but not necessarily safe!
+3. Some trails may simply connect to other forested zones: entirely new regions to explore!

 #### Trail Types